TU football garners sixth commitment in 2024 class in three-star safety Ashton Williams

-A standout prospect at Byron Nelson High School in Trophy Club, Texas – a distant suburb of Dallas, Texas — Williams chose Tulsa over the likes of Texas Tech, SMU, Colorado Arizona, Arkansas State and others.
-Williams told the Tulsa World he even garnered interest from Kansas State, Arizona State and North Texas.
+A standout prospect at Byron Nelson High School in Trophy Club, Texas – a distant suburb of Dallas -- Williams chose Tulsa over the likes of Texas Tech, SMU, Colorado, Arizona, Arkansas State and others.
+Williams told the Tulsa World he even garnered interest from Kansas State, Arizona State, Texas State and North Texas.

 At 5-foot-11, 180 pounds, Williams is rated as the No. 1048 overall recruit in the 2024 class according to 247Sports.